tinySSB/tiny-ssb-spec/README.md

   long-distance (~10km), low energy (solar) communication, as well as pocket-to-pocket communication with pairing-free Bluetooth Low Energy.

-An applications running on a device can write messages to the device's feed, and read all other feeds that have been replicated to this device.
+An application running on a device can write messages to the device's feed, and read all other feeds that have been replicated to this device.
 Other than that, applications cannot talk to each other directly.